gowebly/docs/docs/faq.md

 ## What is the right way to ask a question or report a bug?

-Run `doctor` command to get a list of all the required tools, installed on your system:
+Running the `doctor` command will give you a list of all the CLI tools that are installed on your system:

 ::: code-group
 ``` bash [CLI]